WWE News: Kofi Kingston Needs Ankle Surgery, The Revival Given Credit For Breaking It

 Both teams could be huge on SmackDown Live, especially if The Revival restarts their feud with American Alpha as well.
 The feud between The Revival and American Alpha was one of the top feuds on NXT before the WWE called up Alpha, who has been floundering despite holding the SmackDown Live tag team titles.

 SmackDown Live just lost one of their tag teams in The Vaudevillains when the WWE released Simon Gotch on April 5.
-That means they need the help with new tag teams so there is no telling what could happen tonight when the WWE roster shake-up begins on Monday Night Raw.
+That means they need the help with new tag teams, so there is no telling what could happen tonight when the WWE roster shake-up begins on Monday Night Raw.

 There is also the chance that the WWE roster shake-up could bring up some more NXT talent.
 DIY is a rumored call-up, whether it is as a tag team or as part of the Cruiserweight division.
 Moving New Day to SmackDown Live and having DIY show up on Monday Night Raw could keep the WWE tag team division strong behind the Hardy Boyz as champions.